bixlabs/authentication/README.md

 ```

 * Through this we install some binaries and all the go libraries that the project needs.
-* We also run the tests and the linter.

 ## Go Modules
 * If you need more information about them please go [here](https://github.com/golang/go/wiki/Modules#how-to-define-a-module)